 The British Victory Parade procession would take place along the very same street where Adolf Hitler’s troops had held their own victory parade almost five years earlier, on July 27th 1940, following the defeat of Poland and surrender of France.

 Now, as the leaders of the Big Three (Truman, Stalin & Churchill) gathered in nearby Potsdam to attend the final Allied conference of the Second World War, some 10,000 men along with tanks, armoured cars, searchlight batteries and artillery formations would march along Berlin’s monumental Charlottenburger Chaussee – reviewed by British Prime Minister Winston Churchill and Ministers Anthony Eden and Clement Attlee, along with Field-Marshals Montgomery, Wilson, Alexander and Allan-Brooke.

 The street had been one of Berlin’s finest, a tree-lined boulevard running through the city’s central park towards the Brandenburg Gate.
-Now many of the trees were suspiciously absent and the street was strewn with rubble, following years of Allied aerial bombardment and the final Soviet ground assault on the city throughout April and May 1945.
+Now many of the trees were suspiciously absent and the street was strewn with rubble, following years of Allied aerial bombardment and the final Soviet ground assault on the city throughout April and May 1945 – the Battle of Berlin.

 “…reduced by urgency for firewood to a desert of tree stumps”.
 Recalling a city where: “many of the statues were scarred by shell fire and headless.
 The River Spree was choked to death and decay, an open sewer with stagnant and scum-bound waters.
 Three in every four houses were smashed or gutted.
 In the British Zone, fewer than ten percent of buildings were undamaged.”